EigenMax/EigenMax.github.io/_posts/2019-02-14-AMCAmazing.md

 tag: [AMC, Blog]
 ---

 *Placeholder sentence to avoid previews!!
-These blog posts are little excerpts are meant for me to reflect on myself, as well as improve my writing skills.*
+These blog posts are little excerpts are meant for introspection, as well as improve my writing skills.*

 Bouncer /NOUN/ [baun-ser]: one that bounces: such as a.
 One employed to restrain or eject disorderly persons b.
 A bouncing ground ball